How do I know which program is right for my athlete?

 What is the difference between part-time and full-time programs?

 Part-time programs typically train one to three days per week and are often held on weekends.
 They are ideal for athletes who want to develop their skills while balancing other activities.
+Full-time programs involve more intensive training schedules and are designed for athletes who want to pursue higher levels of competition and long-term development within their sport.

 How does the admissions process work for full-time programs?